bd2720/worksort/README.md

 * Click a job's `View` button to view, edit or delete the information associated with that particular job listing.
 * Click `New Table` to create and name a new table.
 * Use `<` and `>` to navigate between different tables.
 * Rename or delete the selected job table with the `Edit` and `Delete` buttons to the right of the table name.
-The *Main* Table cannot be renamed or deleted.
-A table must be empty before it can be deleted.
+  * *Note:* A table must be empty before it can be deleted.
+The `Main` table cannot be renamed or deleted.
+Two tables may not share the same name.
 ## Coming Soon

 * ~~Style~~